A fund investing in UK shares is often the first port of call for UK-based investors.

 And for good reason.
 The UK stock market is home to many world-class companies.
 From international giants selling their products and services across the globe to a diverse array of smaller businesses.

 The UK is a rich hunting ground for fund managers.
 UK Growth funds aim to grow the value of investors’ money over the long term, although each will go about this in different ways.
 Some focus on larger companies in the FTSE 100 Index, others invest in higher-risk smaller or medium-sized companies, and some have the flexibility to invest in companies of any size.

-We think many companies have the ability to survive economic and political issues.
+However, we think many homegrown companies have the ability to survive economic and political issues.
 Our stock market is truly diverse, with many companies making money both overseas and on home soil.
 Not only that, the UK is home to some exceptional fund managers with great track records of adding value.
 We think the UK is often a good starting point for investors, and most long-term growth portfolios should have some exposure.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.